 - DZslides is not my favourite but worth mentioning because it’s used as a knitr example, although in fact you could also use S5 or reveal.js.

 Reveal.js and deck.js are the best, for my money.
-Reveal.js sems better tested and robuster, deck.js is more elegant.
-I ended up using reveal.js because the online editor makes it easier to collaborate with my non-HTML-nerd colleagues.
+Reveal.js seems better tested and robuster, deck.js is more elegant.
+I ended up using reveal.js because the online editor makes it easier to collaborate with my non-HTML-nerd colleagues, and it is integrated with jupyter

-- “Beamer”, the LaTeX slide thingy also works, but I am not a huge fan of LaTeX except for its mathematical markup support, and that is (sufficiently) available in HTML too thanks to Mathjax, so I won’t discuss it much here.
+- “Beamer”, the LaTeX slide thingy, also works, but I am not a huge fan of LaTeX except for its mathematical markup support, and that is (sufficiently) available in HTML too thanks to Mathjax, so I won’t discuss it here.

 - knitr does support beamer slides too